speechmatics/speechmatics-js-sdk/examples/nextjs-flow/README.md

 The app is styled using [Tailwind](https://tailwindcss.com/) classnames, along with [DaisyUI](https://daisyui.com/) component library.

+## Packages used
+In order to build a React/NextJS app and have Flow working in a browser, this example utilises some of the Speechmatics SDK packages:

+-

 # Installation and setup

 ## Generate an API key